If you have a Windows machine and would like to dabble a bit with rails development the state of affairs is not that grim

 Klaus

-Sam Saffron about 14 years ago
+Sam Saffron almost 15 years ago

 Sam Saffron